rostopira/Apero-Sample-Module-Ads/README_Partner.md

 ---
 **NOTE: **

-onInterstitalLoad() is called when app open ads splash failed but interstital splash is successed
+onInterstitalLoad() is called when app open ads splash loaded failed but interstital splash is loaded successed

 ---
 ~~~